xyb3rt/sxiv/README.md

 The build-time specific settings of sxiv can be found in the file *config.h*.
 Please check and change them, so that they fit your needs.
+If the file *config.h* does not already exist, then you have to create it with the following command:

+    $ make config.h

 Usage
 -----